6.3 Additional Features

-In the next sections we present a very small selection of useful components.
-There are many more to explore in the repository, they all come with example methods to learn from in their class side.
+In the next sections, we present a very small selection of useful components.
+There are many more to explore in the repository; they all come with example methods to learn from on their class side.

 These widgets are found in the UI-Click-Select package.

 In a GUI, a check button represents a boolean value.
-There are used in group with a text label or any kind of morph to represent its iconic representation.
+They are used in groups with a text label or any kind of morph to represent its iconic representation.

 | column group |